mearley24/ai-inventory-app/README.md

 - **Generic Categories** - For any other supplier

 **Features:**
+- **Background Processing** - Navigate away and keep using the app while AI works
 - **Fully Automatic** - No manual review needed, changes apply immediately
 - **Subcategory Support** - Items get both main category and precise subcategory
 - **Batch Processing** - Handles large inventories efficiently (20 items at a time)
 - **Real-time Progress** - See status updates as AI processes your items
 - **Smart Matching** - Uses GPT-4o-mini to analyze product names and descriptions
+- **Job Persistence** - If you close the app, the job continues where it left off

 **Best Use Cases:**
 - Just imported a large invoice or CSV and need to organize everything